leifj/vdcarch/draft-ietf-spice-vdcarch.md

 # A Note on History

 The origins of the notion of digital identity goes back to the mid 1990s.
 Historically, Internet protocols were designed to deal with authentication and (sometimes) authorization, i.e. the question of what entity is accessing the protocol and what they are allowed to do.
 Digital identity can be thought of as a generalization of the concept of a user identifier in a protocol.
-Today we typically use the term credential subject (abbreviated as 'subject' when there is no risk of confusion) to denote the actor whoese data is beeing acted upon by the protocol.
+Today we typically use the term credential subject (abbreviated as 'subject' when there is no risk of confusion) to denote the actor whoese data is being acted upon by the protocol.
 Most internet protocols represent the credential subject as a "user" identified by a single unique identifier.
 Identifier in use by Internet protocols were typically never designed to be unified - each security protocol typically designed a separate structure of identifiers.

 Identifier schemes such as kerberos principal names or X.509 distinguished names are often assumed to be unique across multiple protocol endpoints.
 This introduces linkability across multiple protocol endpoints.
 Historically this was never seen as an issue.